In addition to our outstanding general education program, Turtle Rock has a variety of other programs and services.

 english as a second language

 Our staff recommends that children learning English as a second language enroll in the IUSD Newcomer Program.
 Students are much more successful in English acquisition through this specialized district program.
 After students reach an intermediate level, they will return to their neighborhood school.
-Students at TR are supported by an English language instructional assistant with appropriate instructional strategies.
+Students at Turtle Rock are supported by an English language instructional assistant with appropriate instructional strategies.

 guidance resource services